JulianAburrow/ManufacturerManagerWebAPI/README.md

 # Manufacturers and Widgets

 The WepAPI will allow duplicate Manufacturers and Widgets but the front end should not.
-The next step is to provide endpoints in the controllers which will check for duplicates in the database.
+The next step is to provide endpoints in the controllers which will check for duplicates in the database and return a 409 reponse if any are found.

 The front end will have code added to call these endpoints on create and update and respond appropriately if duplicates are found.